intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/tensorflow.md

                              types=[tf.float32])
 ```

-2. Reconstruct the model for inference and load the checkpoint
+2.Reconstruct the model for inference and load the checkpoint

 ```python
 import tensorflow as tf